 There are appropriate questions and inappropriate questions to ask depending on your goal(s).
 For example, you wouldn’t ask someone to provide an Net Promoter Score (NPS) right as they’ve entered your website or before they’ve even become a customer.
 This goes to show that timing is rather important and surveys should be situational.

 This also applies when using question logic.
 Question logic is when you trigger different follow up questions depending on the previous answer given.
-For example, if you ask for a Customer Satisfaction (CSAT) rating and the visitor provides that they are ‘Very Dissatisfied’, then you can ask them ‘why’.
+For example, if you use a Customer Satisfaction (CSAT) survey and the visitor provides that they are ‘Very Dissatisfied’, then you can ask them ‘why’.
 Why are they so dissatisfied?
 These kinds of relevant questions will give you deeper insights into what your customers are thinking.

 Now that you have the knowledge to build a survey, the next step is finding the right free online survey tool.